 You may also choose to connect with one of the many faith communities in the Naperville area.
 Many students find a home at a nearby church within a short walk or drive from campus.

 It won’t be hard to find others who share a common interest, with groups like our United Methodist Student Organization, Catholic Student Association, Fellowship of Christian Athletes, Voices of Praise Gospel Choir and Summer Ministry Teams.
 The Union, our student-run music venue in downtown Naperville, provides a platform for faith-inspired social action.

 “I’ll show you my faith by what I do,” writes James in his Epistle.
 You’ll be encouraged to put your faith into action through service opportunities on and off campus.
-Student groups such as Cardinals in Action, Circle K, Uncommon Life Movement, International Justice Mission and Break Away regularly provide a chance to love our neighbors—around the block and around the world.
+Student groups such as Cardinals in Action, Circle K International, Uncommon Life Movement, International Justice Mission and Break Away regularly provide a chance to love our neighbors—around the block and around the world.
 From the Chicago suburbs to the Appalachian Mountains to African slums—you can “let your light shine before others, that they may see your good deeds and glorify your Father in heaven” (Matthew 5:16).